sahilphule/devops-templates/documentation/terraform/aws/eks-terraform/eks-terraform.md

 > Ensure you give the appropriate values to the variables defined in *locals.tf* file.

 ---
 ## Provisioning the Infrastructure
+---

 Now we will provision the AWS infrastructure by applying the above-created configuration files.

-> Ensure AWS CLI is configured with appropriate AWS user credentials with enough permissions.
+> Ensure AWS CLI is configured with appropriate AWS user credentials and enough permissions.

-### Steps:
+## Steps:
 1. Open the PowerShell.
 2. Change the directory to the above-created **eks-terraform** directory using **`cd`** command.
 3. Run the **`terraform fmt -recursive`** command to format the syntax of the files.